 - Oil: I used olive oil as a healthier option.
 You can use any regular oil, such as canola and vegetable oil.

 - Milk: Use regular whole milk.
-Milk and vinegar do a perfect job of replacing buttermilk for this recipe, which is often used to make red velvet cake.
+Milk and vinegar perfectly replace the buttermilk often used in red velvet cake.

 - White vinegar: The acid reacts with baking soda and helps create a fluffier cake with more volume.